PolicyStat/terrarium/README.md

 the environment, and then copy it to the location specified by `storage-dir`.

-Subsequent installs for the same requirement set that specify the same `storage-dir`, terrarium will copy and extract the compressed archive from `/mnt/storage`.
+On subsequent installs for the same requirement set that specify the same `storage-dir`, terrarium will copy and extract the compressed archive from `/mnt/storage`.